devento-ai/sdk-go/README.md

 ## Web Access

-Tavor boxes can expose services to the internet.
-Each box gets a unique hostname like `uuid.tavor.app`.
+Devento boxes can expose services to the internet.
+Each box gets a unique hostname like `uuid.deven.to`.
 To access a service running on a specific port inside the VM:

 ```go
 ctx := context.Background()